ShmslMjd/Youtube-Video-Processing/README.md

 Objective Task A:

-1)Detect whether a video is taken during daytime or nighttime.
+1) Detect whether a video is taken during daytime or nighttime.
 If a video is found taken during nighttime, increase the brightness of the video before moving to the next step.
 2) Blur all the faces (camera facing) that appear in a video.
 3) Resize and overlay the video that she talks about her life as a YouTuber (talking.mp4) on the top left